Medical Geography in Global Health | BS

 Global and Regional Economies

-Select one GeoAI course:3
+Select one GeoAI Fundamental course:

 The Digital Earth